Load the menuLoad the menu

 You can download copies of the basic demo files here:

-And there are also demo files that include a message explaining how to revert to the system Dark/Light mode, you can download copies of these demo files here:
+And there are also demo files that include a message explaining to the user how to revert to following the system setting as Dark or Light mode, you can download copies of these demo files here:

 let Gtheme = "system";